FTMO Hidden Rules 2026: 9 Things They Don't Tell You on the Sales Page

 While not stated explicitly, FTMO has flagged accounts showing unusual patterns.
 They want consistent traders, not lucky gamblers.

-- Making entire profit target in 1-2 trades
+- Making the entire profit target in 1-2 trades

 - Dramatically different lot sizes without reasoning